books

 -Preserving: Canning

-There should be no trouble in having canned fruit keep well if perfect or chemical cleanliness is observed in regard to jars, lids, etc., and if the fruit or vegetables are in good ...
+There should be no trouble in having canned fruit keep well if perfect or chemical cleanliness is observed in regard to jars, lids, etc., and if the fruit or ...

 -Canning without Sugar

-I In order to preserve the juices of fruit merely by sterilization, put the juice into the bottles in ...
+I In order to preserve the juices of fruit merely by sterilization, put the juice into the bottles in which it is to be kept, filling them very nearly full; ...

 -Crushed Fruit Preserving

 Crushed Pineapples Secure a good brand of canned grated pineapple and drain off about one-half of the liquor by placing on a strainer.
-Add to each pound of pineapple 1 pound of ...
+Add to each pound of ...

 -Fruit Preserving

-Express the juice and filter at once, through two thicknesses of best white Swedish paper, into a container that has been sterilized immediately before letting the juice run into it, by ...
+Express the juice and filter at once, through two thicknesses of best white Swedish paper, into a container that has been sterilized immediately before letting ...

 -Raspberry Juice